 Clean the door blanks with fine-grit sandpaper and a polishing cloth, or in a tumbler for 2-3 hours.

 Find a pleasing portion of the Christmas tin, that fits in the window of the door blank.
 Draw around outside of door blank with fine-point permanent marker.
-Cut tin with shears.
+Cut tin with shears at inside edge of line.

 Stamp stars randomly on the front door panel, and add texture as desired with the rounded end of a ballpeen hammer.
 Stamp or hammer a design or pattern on the back too.